sarahyost/saife-endpoint-library/source/index.md

 ```
 The SAIFE application can accept incoming secure sessions from contacts in its contact list.
 Both participants in the session must have presence enabled and established with the SAIFE network in order establish a secure session.
 The incoming session may have a LOSSLESS (TCP) or LOSSY (UDP) transport type.
 It is up to the application to properly frame data sent/received over secure sessions.

+# Questions & Additional Resources

+* SAIFE's [support site](https://saife.zendesk.com/hc/en-us) contains forums, FAQs, and release notes for all of SAIFE, Inc.'s products, including the Libraries.
+You can also reach out to us directly at support@saifeinc.com.
+* For a thorough introduction to the SAIFE system architecture, check out our [developer page](http://saifeinc.com/developers/).
+Or learn more via our [security blog](http://saifeinc.com/news/), or our [whitepapers](http://saifeinc.com/papers/) and instructional [videos](http://saifeinc.com/videos/).
+* Please also check out the recently released [SAIFE® Management API documentation](http://saifeinc.com/developers/libraries/management/) for creating custom management dashboards.

-#Release Notes
+# Release Notes

 * **Release 2.0.1** of the SAIFE® Endpoint Library was created on May 08, 2015.
 * **Release 2.0.0** of the SAIFE® Endpoint Library was created on March 25, 2015.
 * **Release 1.0.0** of the SAIFE® Endpoint Library was created on September 15, 2014.

 # Acknowledgements

 The SAIFE® Endpoint Library is built upon several open-source technologies.
 SAIFE Inc. is committed to the open source community and maintains a public [GitHub account](https://github.com/saifeinc/) where all modifications to the open source code are posted.

-The following is a complete list of open source projects packaged with our SAIFE products:
+The following is a complete list of open source projects packaged with our SAIFE Endpoint Library:

 * **libroxml** - [http://code.google.com/p/libroxml/](http://code.google.com/p/libroxml/ LGPL) LGPL, forked to [https://github.com/saifeinc/libroxml_cecfork](https://github.com/saifeinc/libroxml_cecfork)
 * **BOOST** - [http://www.boost.org](http://www.boost.org) Boost Software License Version 1.0